A Week in London with a baby

 Where to Stay in London with a baby

 We chose to stay in Holborn based on a recommendation of a friend who had traveled to London several times.
 Originally, I thought it was a little farther away from some of the attractions we were seeing than I would have liked.
+The main attraction close by is the British Museum.
+It was a very short walk from our hotel.
 However, I was happy there because it was fairly quiet at night which is important when traveling to a busy city like London with a baby.

 Transportation from the airport and riding the Underground in London with a baby